PitchLog BETA

 Match the app to your instrument

-Adjust note labels, transposition, and filtering so the feedback fits how you practice.
+Adjust note labels, transposition, and filtering so the review matches your instrument and room.

 PitchLog settings panel with transposition and noise filtering controls